xailient-public/docs/docs/installation.md

 ```bash
 (env) $ python3 -m pip uninstall xailient
 ```

-Keep in mind that after uninstall, the data folder and sample folder will remain.
-When you install a new SDK with a different model, these folders will be reintegrated into the SDK.
-This allows users to easily move data and scripts across different SDKs.

 Note that any changes to the basic_sample.py python script will be overwritten so keep a backup if you intend to keep any changes.